kmpm/node-qvx/README.md

 There is a dependency on a module called bignum that uses some native SSL libraries for handling 64 bit integers.
 This dependency might be tricky to install in windows.
+Go to https://slproweb.com/products/Win32OpenSSL.html and download the latest __full__ version of OpenSLL and install it to it's default location.

 Examples
 ---------